 But, for this post, I’m just going to look at the arguments of those who claim Ironman doesn’t contribute to our community financially.
 This is just false, 100% untrue.

 With 5,000 athletes and their supporters in town, the economic impact is huge.
 All the hotels, short-term vacation rentals, and B&Bs are 100% full for at least a week, probably closer to two.
-All those athletes fly here, rent cars, take Ubers and airport shuttles.
+All those athletes fly here, rent cars, and take Ubers and airport shuttles.
 Everyone cooks with locally bought food and many have meals and drinks at our local restaurants.
 Farmers, food distributors, and grocery stores (many locally owned) have more work and income because of Ironman.
 Bikes shops, massage therapists, paid security guards, logistics, and setup crew have a very good two weeks.
 The people who clean the condos, homes, and hotels have two to four weeks a very solid work.
 Kona Impact sells many thousands of dollars of signs during Ironman.

 What about the cake baker who says the Ironmen don’t buy her cakes?
 What about the accountant who can’t get to her office on Ironman day?
 How about the other businesses that have to close on Thursday, and possibly Saturday?
 Aren’t they “losing” lots of money because of Ironman?